Kotlin/kotlinx-cli/README.md

 * Platform-agnostic: core library has no platform-specific dependencies and can be used in any Kotlin project
 * Hackable: build extensions on top of it however you like

-`kotlinx.cli` can be used to create user-friendly and flexible command-line interfaces for Kotlin/JVM, Kotlin/Native, and any other Kotlin console applications.
+`kotlinx-cli` can be used to create user-friendly and flexible command-line interfaces for Kotlin/JVM, Kotlin/Native, and any other Kotlin console applications.
 Program defines what arguments are expected.
-`kotlinx.cli` will figure out how to parse those, reporting errors if the program arguments are invalid, and also generate help and usage messages as well.
+`kotlinx-cli` will figure out how to parse those, reporting errors if the program arguments are invalid, and also generate help and usage messages as well.

 ## Using in your projects